01Start With Your Goals and Risk Tolerance

 04Look for an Experienced, Disciplined Management Team

 In this day of easy access to information, it shouldn’t be hard to find information on your portfolio manager.
-It’s astounding that some of these men and women still have jobs—despite turning in horrific performance, they are still able to raise capital from investors who somehow think the next time around will be different.
-If you find yourself holding a mutual fund with a manager that has little or no track record or, even worse, a history of massive losses when the stock market as a whole has performed well (you can’t hold it against them if they run a domestic equity fund and they were down 20% when the Dow was down 20% as well) you should consider running as fast as you can in the other direction.
+If you find yourself holding a mutual fund with a manager that has little or no track record or, even worse, a history of massive losses when the stock market as a whole has performed well, consider running as fast as you can in the other direction.

-Finally, you want to insist that the managers have a substantial portion of their net worth invested alongside the fund holders.
-It’s easy to pay lip service to investors but it’s a different thing entirely to have your own capital at risk alongside their's causing your wealth to grow, or fall, in proportional lockstep with the performance of your funds.
+Finally, check to see if the managers have a substantial portion of their net worth invested alongside the fund holders.
+It’s easy to pay lip service to investors but it’s a different thing entirely to have your own capital at risk alongside theirs.

 05Find a Philosophy That Agrees With Your Own When Selecting a Mutual Fund

 Warren Buffett, known for concentrating his assets into a few key opportunities, has said that for those who know nothing about the markets, extreme diversification makes sense.
 It’s vitally important that if you lack the ability to make judgment calls on a company’s intrinsic value, you spread your assets out among different companies, sectors, and industries.
-Simply owning four different mutual funds specializing in the financial sector (shares of banks, insurance companies, etc.) is not diversification.
+Simply owning four different mutual funds specializing in the financial sector, for example, is not diversification.
 Were something to hit those funds on the scale of the real-estate collapse of the early 1990’s, your portfolio would be hit hard.

 What is considered good diversification?
 Here are some rough guidelines:

 - Don’t keep all of your funds within the same fund family.
-Witness the mutual fund scandal of a few years ago where portfolio management at many firms allowed big traders to market time the funds, essentially stealing money from smaller investors.
 By spreading your assets out at different companies, you can mitigate the risk of internal turmoil, ethics breaches, and other localized problems.

-- Don’t just think stocks—there are also real estate funds, international funds, fixed income funds, arbitrage funds, convertible funds, and much, much more.
-Although it is probably wise to have the core of your portfolio in domestic equities over long periods of time, there are other areas that can offer attractive risk-adjusted returns.
+- Don’t just think stocks.
+There are also real estate funds, international funds, fixed income funds, arbitrage funds, convertible funds, and much, much more.
+Although it is probably wise to have the core of your portfolio in domestic equities over long periods of time, there are other areas that can offer good returns.

-For the average investor who has a decade or longer to invest and wants to regularly put aside money to compound to their benefit, index funds can be a great choice.
-They combine almost unfathomably low turnover rates with rock bottom expense ratios and widespread diversification; in other words, you really can have your cake and eat it, too.
+For the average investor who has a decade or longer to invest and wants to regularly put aside money to compound over time, index funds can be a great choice.
+They combine almost unfathomably low turnover rates with rock-bottom expense ratios and widespread diversification; in other words, you really can have your cake and eat it, too.

 Interested?
 Check out Vanguard and Fidelity as they are the undisputed leaders in low-cost index funds.
 Typically, look for an S&P 500 fund or other major indexes such as the Wilshire 5000 or the Dow Jones Industrial Average.

-When you invest outside of the U.S., the costs are higher as a result of currency conversions, trust procedures for foreign investments, analysts capable of understanding foreign accounting rules, and a host of other things.
-Although high, it is not unusual for an international equity fund to have an expense ratio of 2%.
-Why do some investors bother owning international funds?
-In the past, stocks of foreign countries have shown low correlation with those in the United States.
-When constructing portfolios designed to build wealth over time, the theory is that these shares aren’t as likely to be hit hard when the American equities are crashing and visa versa.
+When you invest outside of the U.S., the costs are higher.
+But in the past, stocks of foreign countries have shown low correlation with those in the United States.
+When constructing portfolios designed to build wealth over time, the theory is that these shares aren’t as likely to be hit hard when the American equities are crashing (and visa versa.)

 First, if you are going to venture into the international equity market by owning a fund, you should probably only own those that invest in established markets such as Japan, Great Britain, Germany, Brazil, and other stable countries.
-The alternatives are emerging markets which pose far greater political and economic risk.
-The economic basis for digging a gold mine in the Congo might be stable, but there is nothing stopping an armed military group from kicking you out the day your work is finished, reaping all of the rewards for themselves.
+The alternatives are emerging markets which pose far greater political and economic risk, though they do offer potentially higher returns.